 · Chairwoman of the California State Bar’s Young Lawyer Association (CYLA) (past)

 · American Bar Association (ABA) Young Lawyer District Representative of Southern

 · Greater Conejo Valley Chamber of Commerce’s 40 Under Forty recipient (2019)

 Prior to starting Clunen and Oakman Law, LLP, Ms. Clunen worked as "of counsel" with Dion Law Group for eight years.
-She currently resides in Thousand Oaks with her family.

 Karen Oakman graduated Magna Cum Laude from California Lutheran University (CLU) in Thousand Oaks, California, receiving her Bachelor of Science and Arts degrees in criminal justice and political science.
 She then graduated from California Western School of Law in 2010, receiving her Juris Doctorate degree.
 During law school, Ms. Oakman interned at the San Diego Public Defender’s Office, the Alternate Public Defender’s Office and the Law Office of Timothy Scott.
 She also participated in the post-bar program offered at the San Diego Public Defender’s Office.
 Throughout law school, Ms. Oakman worked as a volunteer for the non-profit California Western Community Law Project.

 Following her education, Ms. Oakman began her professional career at the prestigious criminal defense firm of Grimes & Warwick in San Diego, California.
 In 2014, Ms. Oakman moved back to Ventura County from San Diego, where she shifted her focus to family law, taking a position with Dion Law.

 Ms. Oakman has deeply established roots in Ventura County and Los Angeles, having contributed her expertise and time to a number of boards, including …